dotenvx/dotenvx/README.md

 &nbsp;

-Or install globally as a cli (unlocks using dotenv for ANY language, framework, or platform)
+Or install globally

 ```sh
 brew install dotenvx/brew/dotenvx
 ```
 > * [other global ways to install](https://dotenvx.com/docs/install)

+Installing globally as a cli unlocks dotenv for ANY language, framework, or platform. 💥 I recommend using dotenv this way going forward. – [motdotla](https://github.com/motdotla)

 &nbsp;